hmjatt/Project-Management-App/README.md

 ## Future Changes/Fixes

+**Change IIFE to Factory Functions because if we need ONE of something use an IIFE.
+If we need multiples of something, create them with factories**

 	1. When adding a new Task, Task Name should be added as a value in localStorage, where key is the Project Name.

 	2. When a project is completed, it should be updated/checked in localStorage, ({Key: "isItChecked", Value: "checked"}).